US women open victory tour, Ellis farewell, beat Ireland 3-0 | New Country 923

 US women open victory tour, Ellis farewell, beat Ireland 3-0

-Ellis announced her decision Tuesday to walk away as the first two-time women’s World Cup champion coach, and this win improved her record to 103-7-18 in the U.S.’ top job since 2014.
-The Americans’ new boss will have a compressed time frame to prepare the team for the Tokyo Olympic tournament, which will be in the semifinals at this time next year.
+Ellis announced her decision Tuesday to walk away as the first two-time women’s World Cup champion coach , and this win improved her record to 103-7-18 in the U.S.’ top job since 2014.
+The Americans’ new boss will have a compressed time frame to prepare the team for the Tokyo Olympics, which will be in the semifinals at this time next year.

-“I just felt the timing was right,” Ellis said Friday.
-“The timing is right for whoever the new coach is.
-The timing was right for me on a personal level with my family.”
+“To do two World Cups, it’s the start of a cycle and the finish of a cycle, so I feel complete in that sense,” Ellis said.
+“I love change.
+I embrace change.
+I have a family, and sometimes it’s 150-plus days on the road.
+All of those things combined in this decision.”

 Late in the scoreless second half, that crowd started a loud chant of “Equal pay!
 Equal pay!”
 Players on the women’s team sued the U.S. Soccer Federation in March, alleging gender discrimination in areas including financial compensation.